 - Examine shared matches with family trees

-- Check their main Ancestry profile to see if they have an unlinked tree (a tree that has not been connected to DNA results)
+- Check their main Ancestry profile to see if they have an unlinked tree (a tree that has not been connected to DNA results), which is different than a public linked tree

 - Contact your DNA match to see what they know about their grandparents and great-grandparents (often, you might recognize a surname)